khakhalin/notes/keywords/sir.md

 Data from 2009-2011, 3B tweets, 60M users.
 Calculated the average "exposure curve" for top 500 hashtags (looking at hashtag virality).
 The curve grows really fast, then peaks and kinda platoes, with very slow decay.

-Introduced a simple, almost visual measure of **curve persistence** = the area under the curve, divided by just time ∙ peak.
+Introduced a simple, almost visual measure of **curve persistence** = the area under the curve, divided by time ∙ peak (like a rectangle drawn around the curve).
 High persistence = low decay.
 Show that curves for different thematic hashtags have different average shapes: idioms and music decay fast (low persistence), while politics and sports linger.
-But music has higher peak, compared to, say, tech and movies.
+Music has a higher peak, compared to, say, tech and movies.

+So it's mostly a paper about how different topics have different cascade dynamics, not about the math of it.

 # Refs